 A seller-servicer must report all delinquent residential mortgage loans backing Government National Mortgage Association mortgage-backed securities that must be rebooked as assets in accordance with FASB Statement No. 140 (GNMA loans), whether they have been repurchased or are eligible for repurchase, as loans held for sale (Schedule RC, item 4.a) or loans held for investment (Schedule RC, item 4.b), based on facts and circumstances, in accordance with generally accepted accounting principles.
 In addition, if a bank services GNMA loans, but was not the transferor of the loans that have been securitized, and purchases individual delinquent loans out of the GNMA securitization, the bank must also report the purchased loans as loans held for sale or held for investment.
 All GNMA loans recognized as assets should be reported as past due in Schedule RC-N in accordance with their contractual repayment terms.
-Such delinquent GNMA loans should be reported in items 1.c, 10, and 10.b of Schedule RC-N. This reporting treatment for delinquent GNMA loans is discussed in the revised instructions for Schedules RC-C, part I, and RC-N that were included in the Call Report instruction book update in the June 30, 2005, Call Report materials.
+Such delinquent GNMA loans should be reported in items 1.c, 10, and 10.b of Schedule RC-N.

-In addition, an institution that forecloses on real estate backing a delinquent GNMA loan should report the property as "other real estate owned" and not as an "other asset" on the Call Report balance sheet.
-However, because this has not been the common reporting practice for these foreclosed properties, institutions should continue to report these properties in their Call Reports in accordance with their existing reporting policies for such properties through the December 31, 2005, report date.
-Thereafter, i.e., beginning with the March 31, 2006, report date, all institutions should report foreclosed real estate from GNMA loans as "other real estate owned" on the balance sheet.
-At that time, the agencies will add a new subitem to Schedule RC-M, item 3.b, "All other real estate owned," to enable institutions to separately disclose the amount of such foreclosed real estate.
+An institution that forecloses on real estate backing a delinquent GNMA loan should report the property as "other real estate owned" and not as an "other asset" on the Call Report balance sheet.
+Effective this quarter, the agencies are adding a new subitem to Schedule RC-M, item 3.b, "All other real estate owned," in which institutions should separately disclose the amount of such foreclosed real estate.